dylanjustice/AndcultureCode/clean-code/COMMENTS.md

 ### Doc Comments in Public API's

 Javadocs and Summary comments can be used to generate documentation through OpenAPI documentation tools like Swagger.
-For public api's this is useful to the consumer and is easy to maintain by the development team.
+For public API's this is useful to the consumer and is easy to maintain by the development team.

 ```CSharp